TomByrne/SvgBitmapFontHx/README.md

 There are two main ways to use the generator, either using `SvgBitmapFontGenerator` to generate a single font, or using `SvgBitmapFontBatcher` to generate a bunch of fonts.
 The second method is much more efficient than running the first method multiple times, as it internally caches certain elements.

-Both methods also support breaking the generation down into steps to avoid locking up your application while fonts are being generated.
+Both methods also support breaking the generation down into steps to avoid locking up your application while fonts are being generated (detailed at the bottom).

 #### SvgFontGeneratorConfig